 - An attached connection must be given.
 The privilege check is based on the attached application session.
-Note that an attached application session can have extra privileges compared to the current application session through the attachSessionPrivileged Call. - The API takes the input parameter of ACL IDs, which can be queried from the table using the ORA_GET_ACLID operator.
+Note that an attached application session can have extra privileges compared to the current application session through the attachSessionPrivileged call. - The API takes the input parameter of ACL IDs, which can be queried from the table using the ORA\GET\ACLID operator.
 The operator returns a set of ACL IDs associated with the current row. - This API takes the input parameter of privilege name.
-This input parameter can be DML privileges, such as SELECT OF UPDATE, or it can be any user defined privilege.
+This input parameter can be DML privileges, such as SELECT or UPDATE, or it can be any user defined privilege.